Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 Average Calories Consumed Per Day/ Per Year

-Considering the recommended daily calorie intake that is 2,000 for women and 2,500 for men then the USDA estimation of 2,700 calories a day is just above the recommended daily calorie intake.
+Considering the recommended daily calorie intake which is 2,000 for women and 2,500 for men then the USDA estimation of 2,700 calories a day is just above the recommended daily calorie intake.

-Read Also: 10 Best Website To Find Food Industry Statistics And Data
+Read Also: 10 Best Websites to Find Food Industry Statistics And Data

 How Much Fast Food Do Americans Eat Each Year?